Европейский суд по правам человека

 Firstly, the Court stated that for the detention to be lawful it is not necessary to prevent the individual from committing an offence or fleeing.
 Any deprivation of liberty in the context of immigration will be justified however only as long as the deportation or extradition proceedings are in progress and prosecuted with due diligence.

-Secondly, lawfulness requires that both the substantive grounds for detention and the procedural aspects have to be prescribed by national law.
+Secondly, lawfulness requires that both the substantive grounds for detention and the procedural aspects must be prescribed by national law.

-- had to be closely connected to the ground of detention
+- closely connected to the ground of detention

-- the place and conditions of detention should have been appropriate
+- in a place where conditions of detention should have been appropriate

-- the length of the detention should not have exceeded that reasonably required for the purpose pursued
+- of the length that should not have exceeded that reasonably required for the purpose pursued